 12. Is the liaison between the Activity Committee and West End Area Service Committee.

-13. Is the signer of all contracts and chief negotiator for all vendors that involves any portion of this process in compliance with the West End Area Service Committee and Activity Committee policies.
+13. Is a co-signer of all contracts and co-negotiator for all vendors that involves any portion of this process in compliance with the West End Area Service Committee and Activity Committee policies.
+The ASC Chair must also sign all contracts affecting the W.E.A.S.C. as a whole and be privy to all negotiations.

 14. Develop and distributes time line monthly to each subcommittee and ensures each